-We see here that there is a discourse between ‘the LORD’ and ‘his anointed’.
-In verse 7 we see that ‘the LORD’ (ie God/Allah) speaks and says to the Anointed that ‘… you are my Son; today I have become your father…’ This is repeated in verse 12 where it admonishes us to ‘Kiss his Son…’.
-As you can see, since God is speaking and calling him ‘my son’ this is where the title ‘Son of God’ originated.
+We see here a conversation between ‘the LORD’ and ‘his anointed’.
+In verse 7 we see that ‘the LORD’ (i.e. God/Allah) says to the Anointed that ‘… you are my Son; today I have become your father…’ This is repeated in verse 12 where it admonishes us to ‘Kiss his Son…’.
+Since God is speaking and calling him ‘my son’ this is where the title ‘Son of God’ originates.
 To whom is this title ‘Son’ given to?
 It is to ‘his anointed’.
 In other words, the title ‘Son’ is used interchangeably with the ‘anointed’ through the passage.
 We saw that Anointed =Messiah = Masih= Christ, and this Psalm is also where the title ‘Messiah’ originated.
-In other words the title ‘Son of God’ has its origins in the exact same passage where the term ‘Masih’ or ‘Christ’ has its origins – in the inspired writings of the Zabur written 1000 years before the arrival of the prophet Isa al Masih (PBUH).
+So the title ‘Son of God’ originates in the same passage where the term ‘Masih’ or ‘Christ’ has its origins – in the inspired writings of the Zabur written 1000 years before the arrival of the prophet Isa al Masih (PBUH).

 Knowing this, allows us to understand the charges laid against Isa at his trial.
 Below is how the Jewish leaders questioned him at his trial.